zeus-ctrl/git-bats-demo/README.md

 ls slkdjflskjfdslkfjslfkj
 ```

-If you execute this on the command line it should (unless you happen to have a file called `slkdjflskjfdslkfjslfkj` in this directory) fail with the message
+If you execute this on the command line it should fail (unless you happen to have a file called `slkdjflskjfdslkfjslfkj` in this directory :stuck_out_tongue_winking_eye:) with the message

 ```bash
 ls: cannot access slkdjflskjfdslkfjslfkj: No such file or directory